mansouralh/TASK-Django-M9-DTL/README.md

 ### Detail View Bonus

 1. In the detail view wrap your fetch in a `try-except` block and raise an `Http404` if the ice cream id does not exist.
-2. Run the tests using `pytest -m detail-bonus` and pass all tests.
+2. Run the tests using `pytest -m detail_bonus` and pass all tests.
 3. Commit your code and push.

 ### List View